stefusilviu/axiscomposer/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Axis Builder, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of AxisBuilder, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Axis Builder” and click Search Plugins.
+In the search field type “AxisBuilder” and click Search Plugins.
 Once you’ve found our page builder plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =